Yuzt-zju/RASTP/README.md

 ### 2. Replace key file

 To avoid interference from other implementations, our strategy is to directly modify the relevant file in the library.
-Therefore, after setting up the environment, replace the corresponding library file with the `modeling_t5.py` provided in our repository.
+Therefore, after setting up the environment, replace the corresponding library file `transformers.models.t5.modeling_t5`(you can find this file through line 10 of `src/models/modules/semantic_id/tiger_generation_model.py`) with the `modeling_t5.py` provided in our repository.
 For details, see the `class T5Stack` in this file—specifically, line 1324, where you can specify after which Transformer layer pruning should be applied (-1 means no rastp).

 ### 2. Generate Semantic IDs (SIDs)